elastic/gsoc/readme.md

 #### Expected Results

  - Port several existing ruby-based Logstash plugins to use the proposed Java APIs in a variety of JVM languages,
- - Provide critical and constructive feedback about use of the API,
+ - Provide critical and constructive feedback about the use of the API,
  - File design bugs against the proposed Java API, and work with Logstash developers to improve it.

 #### Knowledge Prerequisites